kadartibi/myway-backend/README.md

 ## Outcome

 As a result, we can say that we managed to learn and understand:
-- How to use Microservices,
+- How to use Microservices
 - How to implement JWT token based security in a Gateway Service
 - How to communicate with a React frontend(using tokens)